matomo-org/developer-documentation/docs/media-analytics/reference.md

 By default, Matomo will stop tracking a particular video once it has been tracked for 3 hours since the first tracking request of the video or audio.
 To record media longer or than this or stop tracking earlier, call this method.
 Recording videos longer than 3 hours may be useful if your users actually are engaging with your media for that long.
-Setting a lower value may be useful if you are seeing many viewed media in the visitor log for example if your media player is playing a playlist.
+Setting a lower value may be useful if you are seeing many viewed media in the visits log for example if your media player is playing a playlist.

 ### `mediaType`